Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \zetabi\cdot\frac{\partial\mathbf{v}}{\partial t} &= -\frac{\zetabi}{\rho}\cdot\nabla p + \zetabi\cdot\left(\mathbf{v}\times\mathbf{f}\right) - \zetabi\cdot\nabla k + \zetabi\cdot\mathbf{g} + \zetabi\cdot\mathbf{f}_R. \end{align} \]

-The three-dimensional vorticity equation Eq.
-(15.46) is
+The three-dimensional vorticity equation, Eq.
+(15.46), reads

 \[ \begin{align} \frac{\partial\zetabi}{\partial t} &= \frac{1}{\rho^2}\nabla\rho\times\nabla p - \left(\mathbf{v}\cdot\nabla\right)\zetabi - \mathbf{f}\nabla\cdot\mathbf{v} - \zetabi\nabla\cdot\mathbf{v} + \left(\mathbf{f}\cdot\nabla\right)\mathbf{v} + \left(\zetabi\cdot\nabla\right)\mathbf{v} + \nabla\times\mathbf{f}_R. \end{align} \]